 One purpose of this class is to review what the student already learned and to expand on her/his first year of Spanish at BW.
 This is a grammar class with an introduction to cultural and literary readings.
 All skills (reading, writing, listening, and speaking), as well as the three basic fields (grammar, literature, and culture) will be emphasized during the course.

 SPN 202 - Intermediate Spanish II, 4 credit hours

 Notes: Required of all Spanish majors.
-Prerequisite(s): SPN 201 or equivalent.

 An expansion of Spanish language skills developed with exercises in conversation, oral comprehension, composition based on cultural and literary readings.